Integration Process Overview

 - Get JWT Token: Exchange your API key for a short-lived JWT Bearer Token using the

-endpoint.
+/auth/tokenendpoint.
 This token is required for most subsequent API calls. - Implement User Authorization (OAuth 2.0): Redirect users to Memoram to grant your application permission to access their memory.

 - Exchange Authorization Code: Exchange the received authorization code for user-specific tokens and the crucial

-endpoint. - Request Access Credentials: Use the
+memory_keyusing the/oauth/tokenendpoint. - Request Access Credentials: Use the

-endpoint.
+memory_keyand your JWT to request access via the/access-requestsendpoint.
 The user approves this in their Memoram dashboard. - Get Encryption Key: Once approved, retrieve the user’s

-. - Access Memory Blobs: Use your JWT, the user’s ID, and the
+encryption_keyfrom/access-requests/{request_id}/credentials. - Access Memory Blobs: Use your JWT, the user’s ID, and the

-endpoints. - Manage Tags: Retrieve available tags using the
+encryption_keyto retrieve, create, update, or delete memory blobs using the/memory-blobsendpoints. - Manage Tags: Retrieve available tags using the

 Authentication and Authorization